contentauth/c2pa-rs/cli/README.md

 The tool generates a new manifest using the values given in the file and displays the manifest store to standard output (stdout).

 CAUTION: If the output file is the same as the source file, the tool will overwrite the source file.

-If you do not use the `--output` / `-o` option, then the tool will display the generated manifest but will not save it to a file.

 #### Specifying a parent file